jeff-dillon/music_challenge2/README.md

  `pipeline.py` Steps

  1. Extract music sales data
- 1. Enhance the data with Year and Month columns
  1. Save the data as a CSV file for use in reporting

  In addition to the `pipeline.py` file, there is also a `graphs.py` file that shows some simple graphing of the data in the CSV files.